htdebeer/pandocomatic/README.md

       - filters/remove_pandocomatic_metadata.rb
 ```

-The `mddoc` template tells pandocomatic to convert a markdown file to a standalone markdown file using three filters: `insert_document.rb`, `insert_code~block.rb`, and `remove_pandocomatic_metadata.rb`.
+The `mddoc` template tells pandocomatic to convert a markdown file to a standalone markdown file using three filters: `insert_document.rb`, `insert_code_block.rb`, and `remove_pandocomatic_metadata.rb`.
 The first two filters allow you to include another markdown file or to include a source code file (see the README listing below).
-The last filter removes the pandocomatic metadata block from the file so the settings in it do not interfere with the translation of the manual to HTML when it is generated as part of the website.
+The last filter removes the pandocomatic metadata block from the file so the settings in it do not interfere when, later on, `manual.md` is converted to HTML.
 These filters are located in the [`filters`](https://github.com/htdebeer/pandocomatic/tree/master/documentation/data-dir/filters) subdirectory in the specified data directory `data-dir`.

 However, the `mddoc` template converts from and to pandoc's markdown variant, which differs slightly from the markdown variant used by [Github](https://github.com/) for README files.
 Luckily, pandoc does support writing Github's markdown variant.
 There is no need to create and use a different template for generating the README, though, as you can override all template's settings inside a pandocomatic block in a markdown file: